-What is noteworthy in this survey, is the high level of entropy in employment status of workers.
-A lot of people, even older workers, it appear are constantly on the move, from job to job.
-This poses significant challenges for B2B marketing.
+What is noteworthy in this survey, is that the churn is high across all genders, age-groups, geographies, and industries.
+Even older workers, it appear are constantly on the move, from job to job.

-If B2B databases are not maintained, data quality will degrade rapidly over time.
-There is nothing one can do to stop this natural degradation.
-Critical data elements - phone, address, email address, company name, and job title – will become obsolete soon.
-It is estimated, that in a typical B2B database, more than 3 percent of data can degrade every month.
-In other words, in a year, almost a third of the information can become out-of-date.
+This data decay creates significant challenges for Business-to-Business (B2B) marketers.
+Because of this data obsolescence, quality of B2B CRM and Marketing Automation databases degrades over time.
+Critical data elements - phone, address, email address, company name, and job title –become obsolete.
+More than 2-to-3 percent of data can degrade every month because of employment changes.
+In other words, in a year, almost a third of the information in the database can become obsolete.

 So is there no way out?
-Fortunately, with the widespread adoption of Social Media there is a way out.
+Fortunately, with the widespread adoption of LinkedIn, Facebook, Twitter, Google Plus, and other social media networks there is a way out.

-Compiling Social IDs, for a large database, with tens of thousands of records is not easy to do.
+Tracking changes on Social Media for millions of users is not easy to do.
 Social Networks have created barriers to prevent harvesting of this data.
-But there are ways to circumvent these hurdles while remaining compliant with the Networks Policies.A few service providers have solutions to do so.
+But there are ways to circumvent these hurdles while remaining compliant with the social media networks policies.
+Lester is one of the few service providers with such a solution.

 Bottom line, leverage Social Media to reverse the data decay challenge.